Monica Macansantos

 For more information about the book, here is a downloadable Press Kit!

-Want to support my book?
-Order a SIGNED, PERSONALIZED copy from Book People in Austin, or from Bel Canto Books in Long Beach!
+Or get a SIGNED, PERSONALIZED copy from Book People in Austin, or from Bel Canto Books in Long Beach!

 Order it from your local independent bookstore!